Portugal looking to avoid Brazil by winning World Cup group - NewsBreak

 Portugal looking to avoid Brazil by winning World Cup group

-Back-to-back wins.
+DOHA, Qatar (AP) — Back-to-back wins.
 Qualification with a game to spare.
 Cristiano Ronaldo already among the goal scorers.
-The group stage could hardly have gone any better for Portugal at the World Cup .
+The group stage could hardly have gone any better for Portugal at the World Cup.

 There’s still one loose end to tie up.